 Molecular genetics focuses on the recent advancements in the areas of gene expression, proteomics, transgenic organisms, and the manipulation of DNA, RNA, and proteins.
 In addition, the genetic mechanisms of DNA replication, repair, and regulation are studied.
 The genetic basis of human inheritance and genetic disorders are included.
 The genetics of bacteria and viruses are compared with that of eukaryotic cells.
-Lecture 3 hours/Lab 2 hours weekly.
 Prerequisite: Grade of "C-" or better in BIO 112.

-SC334 Molecular Biology of the Cell (Spring)
+SC334 Molecular Biology of the Cell (Spring) 4 hrs.